elabftw/elabftw/doc/api/files/app/models/Entity.php.txt

  */
 namespace Elabftw\Elabftw;

-use \PDO;
 use \Exception;

 /**
- * The mother class of experiments and items
+ * The mother class of Experiments and Database
  */
 class Entity
 {